-- 1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by [OP please insert the date within 18 months after entry into force of the Directive].
+- Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by [OP - please insert the date - within 30 +8 months after entry into force of the Directive].
 They shall immediately inform the Commission thereof.
-The methods of making such reference shall be laid down by Member States. - When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States. - 2.
+When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States.
 Member States shall communicate to the Commission the text of the main measures of national law which they adopt in the field covered by this Directive.